Don McLean: Abuse allegations

-In 2021, McLean's daughter Jackie told Rolling Stone that her father was emotionally abusive and created a cult-like household through paralyzing verbal attacks, forced isolation, and threats to withhold love or financial support.
-The article asserted that "[t]exts, emails and recordings of calls between McLean and her father provided to Rolling Stone suggest a pattern of asserting control and manipulation over Jackie, her actions and memories, and a seeming drive by the elder McLean to maintain a certain public image."
-In one email, McLean wrote his daughter, “unless you support me publicly and frequently you should not expect me to lift a finger for you nor will I give you another red cent.”
-"She remembers things that I don't."
-What he recalls is telling her after he read her Moby Dick: "It was a man's world, I said, 'but the future is going to be a woman's world and you are going to be perfectly suited for that world."
-When interviewed for the article, McLean admitted to aspects of Jackie's account, but denied that his behavior constituted abuse.
-He also said that he himself had grown up in physically abusive household.
+In a 2020 interview, Shnier McLean alleged McLean had created a cult-like household, remarking, "I do feel there is an element of brainwashing there.
+I relate to a lot of the things they say about cults like the charismatic leader, and how their version of things becomes your version".
+McLean's daughter Jackie told Rolling Stone in 2021 that her father was emotionally abusive and, like her mother, stated her father created a cultish environment.
+According to Jackie, McLean used paralyzing verbal attacks, forced isolation, and threats to withhold love or financial support.
+The article alleged that communications between Jackie and McLean suggested "a pattern of asserting control and manipulation over Jackie, her actions and memories, and a seeming drive by the elder McLean to maintain a certain public image".
+In one email, McLean wrote to his daughter, "unless you support me publicly and frequently you should not expect me to lift a finger for you nor will I give you another red cent."

+When interviewed for the article, McLean admitted to some aspects of Jackie's account, but denied that his behavior constituted abuse.
+He also mentioned that he had grown up in a physically abusive household, where he was "hurt a lot by my sister, my mother, my father; I was hit a lot."
+McLean denied this in a later interview, saying; "Absolutely not true.
+I was never abused as a child at all."